mariamou7/blogposts/cl2pu651v026q9mnvhfea3l2f.md

 If you have any questions, please reach out!

 P.S.
-This article will be updated every single week for this month, so don’t forget to check it again when May will come to the end.
+This article will be updated every week for this month, so don’t forget to check it again when May will come to an end.

 You can also be informed about [Azure IoT News for April 2022](https://www.thinkaboutiot.com/index.php/2022/04/06/azure-iot-news-april-2022-by-think-about-iot/).